 The Lowline commissions two planning studies, one from HR&A Advisors and one from Arup, to assess the viability of building a public park in the former trolley terminal.
 Both studies provide solid evidence that the idea can be transformed into reality.

 Team Lowline installs a functioning full-scale model of the solar technology and accompanying green park in an abandoned warehouse directly above the actual site.
-The exhibit (link to internal tech page) was attended by over 11,000 visitors in just two weeks, serving as proof of concept for the ambitious project.
+The exhibit was attended by over 11,000 visitors in just two weeks, serving as proof of concept for the ambitious project.

 The Lowline conducts its first in-school program with local high school students, designed to engage young people in the process of imagining an underground park and to help design its future uses.
 This leads to additional youth engagement and design projects with local schools and organizations.

 Nine elected officials send a joint letter to the City showing their support for the Lowline project and encouraging the City to help it progress.

 The Lowline aims to have completed negotiations with the MTA and the City to build and operate the underground park.

 Negotiations are finalized, and the Lowline embarks upon a capital campaign to support construction.

 The Lowline is opened for all to enjoy.